xSerpentineX/BubbleBoiBot/README.md

 - Automated Reconnect on kick.
 - Automatic Searching for users (Joins a game, checks for a user, if user is not there, joins another game).
 - .bat support for easier running and management.
-- An active discord community.
+- An active discord community of 50+ members.

 # How to install the bot: